 Broccoli and bacon together in a tri-blend cheese soup – how good is that?
-We think even Ina Garten would love this soup.
-We know that you will.
+We know you will love this Keto soup.
 It is rich, thick, creamy, and very filling.
-A low-carb treat on a cold winter evening and a perfect appetizer or side dish; the flavor is strong and tasty!
+A low-carb treat on a cold winter evening and a perfect appetizer or side dish.
+The flavor is strong and tasty!
 Tonight we decided soup would actually be our main course and we did not come away from the table the least bit hungry with this creation.

 Broccoli has been touted as one of the healthiest vegetables in the world.
 If you are trying to eat healthier and low-carb then broccoli should be at the top of your grocery list.
 Studies suggest that eating foods like broccoli can decrease the risk of obesity, diabetes and heart disease.
 It has also been reported that this wonder vegetable may also lower the risk of cancer; particularly lung and colon cancer.
 Broccoli contains sulforaphane which may make its taste somewhat bitter, but it is also what gives broccoli its cancer-fighting power.
 Sulforaphane is now being studied for its ability to delay or impede cancer with promising results in melanoma, prostate, and even pancreatic cancers.
 Broccoli also contains folate which has been shown to decrease the risk of breast cancer in women.

-Of course, broccoli has the main role in this recipe; however, our second key ingredient is bacon, and even more importantly – bacon fat.
+Of course, broccoli has the main role in this recipe.
+However, our second key ingredient is bacon.
+Even more importantly – bacon fat.
 The recipe calls for eight slices of cooked bacon, chopped and added at the end of the cooking process.
 One chopped bacon slice should be used for a garnish.
 We cook our shallot and garlic in a mixture of bacon fat and butter so do not discard the bacon fat.
 It is flavorful, low-carb, and adds the right smoky touch to the soup.